mazicfilip/phonebooker/README.md

 - Use the provided endpoints to manage phone reservations.

 ## Important Note
-- Before running the application, ensure that the database is initialized and populated by executing the `initialize_data.sql` script.
+- After running the application, ensure that the database is populated by executing the `initialize_data.sql` script.
+It is crucial to run this script after starting the application to populate tables with initial data.